Ewanrigg

 Early on, a development worker was employed using Big Local funding to coordinate and deliver the action plan and gain investment.
 The worker remained a key driving force throughout the programme, managing a small team of staff, who adapted to meet project needs and built volunteers’ capacity to develop their own projects.

-To build engagement and capacity, from 2017 the partnership’s community piggy bank’ provided grants of up to £1,500 to individuals and groups.
+To build engagement and capacity, from 2017 the partnership’s Community Piggy Bank provided grants of up to £1,500 to individuals and groups.
 Over seven years, £132,000 was awarded to 72 projects, including funding trauma kits for a lifeboat rescue service and shoes for job interviews.

 In 2023, the Ewanrigg Big Local partnership and ENTRA established The Centre West Cumbria, an incorporated legacy organisation.
 They secured ownership of a community centre from the local housing association, leveraged donations and gained £50,000 of private-sector funding.
 In the words of a partnership member, this enabled the community centre to continue as a hub of empowerment”, offering a packed programme of daily activities.
 The Maryport Matters magazine also carried on beyond Big Local, while the We Will youth mental health campaign left a legacy of enhanced awareness, skills and service provision.